COALAIP/specs/coala-ip/README.md

-As [previously discussed](#the-notion-of-ownership), RRM Rights can be linked to Parties through crypotographic ownership: only the individuals or groups of individuals with access to a specific corresponding private key to a Right's public key can modify data from past transactions.
-Ownership transactions (i.e. RRM RightsAssignments) of every form (e.g. transfers, loans consignments, etc) must also be stored in an ordered fashion to guarantee each Right preserving a valid chain of provenance.
+As [previously discussed](#the-notion-of-ownership), RRM Rights can be linked to Parties through crypotographic ownership.
+Only the individuals or groups of individuals with access to a corresponding private key to a Right-transaction's public key must then be able to repurpose the Right by for example initiating a RightsAssignment to a third Party.
+Ownership transactions (i.e.
+RRM RightsAssignments) of every form (e.g. transfers, loans consignments, etc) must be stored in an ordered fashion to guarantee each Right preserving a valid chain of provenance.

 ### The LCC RightsAssignment `Entity`